 Zoom Bombing is a malicious prank inflicted on many teachers who are transitioning their classes to distance learning.
-It involves un-invited guests gaining access to a class with the intent of disrupting it.
+It involves uninvited guests gaining access to a class with the intent of disrupting it.
 Sometimes, the disruption is relatively benign such as verbally interrupting the presenter or posting annoying messages in the group chat.
 Other times, however, Zoom Bomb attacks involve disturbing hate speech, and sometimes bombers can take control of the shared screen to display pornography, or images of violence.

 It is critical that teachers take some simple steps to insure that their Zoom classes are protected from Zoom Bombing.
 Zoom provides several tools to make this possible, and we are using these tools in different ways based on how our students are connecting to Zoom meetings.
+Every meeting requires you to enable at least one of the first three security options below (authentication, password, or waiting room).

 Note that with the waiting room feature enabled, teachers will need to keep an eye on the "manage participants" list.
 If someone arrives late to class, she or he will remain in the waiting room until the teacher admits them.
 See below for how to manage participants in the waiting room.